FredHutch/coop/CONTRIBUTING.md

 *See [this Github Guide](https://guides.github.com/activities/hello-world/) for more information on contributing using the GUI and an overview of branching, committing, and creating pull requests with helpful gifs*

 1. Fork the blog repository @ [https://github.com/FredHutch/coop](https://github.com/FredHutch/coop) by clicking `Fork` in the top right corner.
 2. In your forked repo click the `Branch` button in the top left corner.
     - Should drop down, showing a text box and listing all branches.
 3. In the text box that says `Find or create branch` type in your new branch name and hit `Enter`.
     - Branch names should be concise and descriptive of the work you will be doing on that branch.
         - ex: `typo-fixes`
     - This should take you to your new branch.
 You should see your branch name listed on the branch button.
 You can toggle between branches using this button.
 4. If you haven't done so already - create a contributor file.
     - From the main repo page click `_contributors`.
     - To create your file click `Create new file` in the top right corner.
     - Name your file `<hutchid>.md`
         - Ex: `lwolfe.md`
-    - Copy and paste this template into your file.
+    - Copy and paste the template below into your file.
 ```
         ---
         title: #Replace this comment with your name